Artist-Grade Technical Pens & Fineliners for Drawing

 Light pens:

-A light fineliner can be used to create concept art, product design or a quick sketch from observation.
+You can use a light fine liner to draw concept art, product design, or a quick sketch from observation.

-For the final render, you can use marker pens.
+For the final render, you can use markers.

 If you like drawing from direct observation, visit my still life composition guide.